-Ryan Overland enters his fourth season as an assistant coach for Fresno State.
+Ryan Overland enters his fifth season as an assistant coach for Fresno State.
 Overland works with the catchers, and serves as the third base coach on game days.

 Under Overland, standout catcher Taylor Ward became the highest drafted catcher in Fresno State program history in 2015 after being selected by the Los Angeles Angels with the 26th overall selection.
 The junior started all 59 games leading the Bulldogs in home runs (7), RBI’s (42) and total bases (104) and earned first-team All-Mountain West.

 Fresno State baseball head coach Mike Batesole has announced the addition of Jermaine Clark to the Bulldogs coaching staff on July 19.

 “We are very excited to have Jermaine on board,” said Batesole.
 “He fully understands and is committed to our program goals of ‘Degrees and Rings.’
 We were diligent in our search to hire a coach who would move forward with our 22 straight semesters of over a 3.00 Team GPA as well as fight to win our ninth championship ring.”

 A scout with the Oakland Athletics for the last nine years, Clark brings major league baseball playing experience to the Bulldogs as the Vacaville, Calif., native played for five franchises over a four-year playing career from 2001-05.
 A left fielder as well as a second baseman during his professional career, Clark played in 46 games collecting 12 hits in 78 official at-bats and added three doubles, three stolen bases, nine RBIs and nine runs scored in his career.

 Volunteer Assistant Coach